pritamps/pritamps.github.io/_posts/2017-08-19-week-2-part-3-optimise.markdown

 So, there we have it.
 After a long and winding road, we've gone through what it would take to do logistic regression using neural networks.
 Note that we *still have only one neuron*!

-Until nex time, adios!
+Until next time, adios!
 Please feel free to leave comments below with questions, or complaints that I've been too vague or too wordy or too crazy.

 [deep-learning]: https://www.coursera.org/specializations/deep-learning